Anjaney1999/service-monitor/README.md

 * Fork this repository
 * Setup a Terraform Workspace.
 To create one, follow these steps: https://learn.hashicorp.com/tutorials/terraform/github-actions.
 You can stop at step 3 (Set up a GitHub repository).
 * Change the ```workspaces``` and ```organization``` in ```terraform/provider.tf``` with values from the previous step.
-* Add the following secrets:
+* Add the following Github secrets:
     * ```AWS_REGION```
     * ```AWS_ACCESS_KEY_ID```
     * ```AWS_SECRET_ACCESS_KEY```